 Let's sum it up!

-- You can easily do this by automatically adding your subscriber’s first name to your email text and/or subject line.
+You can easily do this by automatically adding your subscriber’s first name to your email text, subject line or preview text.